w3tecch/express-typescript-boilerplate/README.md

 ```

 > Now we can seed some nice cats into the database with `npm run db:seed`.

+> That was easy!
+Now its your turn to make something great out of it.

 ## Scripts / Tasks
 All script are defined in the package.json file, but the most important ones are listed here.